FasTracks/FasTracks-BE/README.md

   - `GET` `/recommendations` sends the playlist's song preferences including BPM, Genre, and count.
 Among other data it returns each track's unique URI.
   - `POST` `/playlists/<PLAYLIST_ID>/tracks` the track URI's are sent as an array, and the playlist details are returned.

 Each of these requests includes the Auth code in the header.
-For examples of the returns of each of these, visit this [folder](https://github.com/FasTracks/FasTracks-BE/tree/main/spec/fixtures) of the FasTracks BE repo.
+For examples of the returns of each of these requests, visit this [folder](https://github.com/FasTracks/FasTracks-BE/tree/main/spec/fixtures) of the FasTracks BE repo.

 ### Installing